 Police focus on van renter in Brooklyn subway shooting probe

-A gunman in a gas mask and construction vest set off smoke grenades and fired a barrage of bullets in a rush-hour subway train in Brooklyn, wounding at least 10 people Tuesday, authorities said.
+A gunman wearing a gas mask set off smoke grenades and fired a barrage of bullets inside a rush-hour subway train in Brooklyn, wounding at least 10 people Tuesday, authorities said.
 Police were trying to track down the renter of a van possibly connected to the violence.

 Chief of Detectives James Essig said investigators weren't sure whether the man, identified as Frank R. James, 62, had any link to the subway attack.

-Authorities were looking at his apparent social media posts, some of which led officials to tighten New York Mayor Eric Adams' security detail.
-Police Commissioner Keechant Sewell called the posts "concerning."
+Authorities were looking at the man's apparent social media posts, some of which led officials to tighten security for New York City Mayor Eric Adams.
+Police Commissioner Keechant Sewell called the posts “concerning.”

-The attack turned the morning commute into a scene of horror: a smoke-filled underground car, an onslaught of at least 33 bullets, screaming riders running through a station, bloodied people lying on the platform as others tended to them.
+The attack transformed the morning commute into a scene of horror: a smoke-filled underground train, an onslaught of at least 33 bullets, screaming riders running through a station and bloodied people lying on the platform as others administered aid.

 When the train pulled into the station, people ran out and were directed to another train across the platform.
 Passengers wept and prayed as they rode, Javier said.